ericprud/shapetree-tests-output/README.md

           successful PUT to create LDPR
             ✓ should PUT /some/deep/path/ShapeMaps-PUT-tests/repos/ericprud/jsg/issues/1-new.ttl
             ✓ should GET /some/deep/path/ShapeMaps-PUT-tests/repos/ericprud/jsg/issues/1-new.ttl
+          successful PUT to replace managed LDPC
+            ✓ should PUT /some/deep/path/ShapeMaps-PUT-tests/repos/ericprud/jsg/
+            ✓ should GET /some/deep/path/ShapeMaps-PUT-tests/repos/ericprud/jsg/
           successful DELETE of LDPR
             ✓ should delete a file
             ✓ successful DELETE of instance root LDPC